njoyard/ist/src/doc.markdown

 });
 ```

-Finally, helpers are called with the current rendering context as `this`.
-Like
+Helpers are called with the current rendering context as `this`.
+Like the first
-the first argument, `this` is a Context object.
-The first argument to helpers
+argument, `this` is a Context object.
+The first argument to helpers can be
-can be `undefined` when a directive is used without any argument, thus you might
+`undefined` when a directive is used without any argument, thus you might prefer
-prefer always calling Context object utilities on `this`.
+always calling Context object utilities on `this`.

+Finally, you can throw exceptions in directive helpers.
+Those will be reported
+with added context data (such as the current template and line number).

 ### Context objects